gulsumvarli/gulsumvarli/README.md

 - 🌱 I’m currently learning Deep Learning,  Cyber Security Analyst, Machine Learning, Python, Java
 - 👯 I’m looking to collaborate on IBM, Microsoft
 - 🤔 I’m looking for help with i want to be a cyber security analyst i need help for this
-- 📫 How to reach me: You can reach us from the links I have given you to reach, we can try to solve problems anywhere, anytime.
+- 📫 How to reach me: You can reach me from the links I have given you to reach, we can try to solve problems anywhere, anytime.
 - 😄 Pronouns: Dancing, Musics, Travel, Explore, My life, Movies, Books